How To Find Homeless Shelters in Houston

-Permanent housing is also offered to women with children and a diagnosis of mental illness or a physical disability.
-Destiny Village is the largest permanent housing complex which has 29 units.
-There are 12 other units throughout the community they offer subsidized rent to clients.
+- Permanent housing is also offered to women with children and a diagnosis of mental illness or physical disability.
+Destiny Village is the largest permanent housing complex that has 29 units.
+There are 12 other units throughout the community that offer subsidized rent to clients.

-Transitional Housing Program offers shelter to single women.
-Rent is subsidized here for up to two years.
+- Transitional Housing Program offers shelter and 2 years of subsidized rent to single women.

 The shelter is located in Pasadena, at the intersection of Allen-Genoa and Fairmont Parkway.
 The address is 3811 Allen-Genoa Rd, Pasadena, TX 77504.

-The Landing offers a number of services to survivors of human trafficking in a safe, secure office building.
-This location was strategically selected to deter pimps from perusing survivors and to serve as a more discreet location for anyone seeking help.
+Services are offered to survivors of human trafficking in a safe, secure office building.
+This location was strategically selected to deter pimps from pursuing survivors and to serve as a more discreet location for anyone seeking help.

 - Case Management